dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

 DLight.js is all about rethinking how we build user interfaces, and we're exploring new things with a fresh perspective.

+Why we're calling DLight a DX-first library is that you don't actually have to worry about anything in development.
+You don't need to care how to
+* make a reactive state
+* make the view re-render
+* memorize computed states
+* listen to a specific dependency array changing
+* avoid dependency loops
+* avoid performance drop when the project is scaling
+* ... or anything that troubles you right now

+We want front-end developers to focus more on the product, pay attention to business attributes, data processing, and in-depth user interactions, rather than wasting time on building simple dynamic pages.
+In this way, front-end developers can better understand the business in their work and maintain their competitive edge.
+That's exactly why DLight is here, offering the best developing experience and allowing you to code delighted.

 Here's the lowdown on what makes DLight.js tick.

 # 🥳 Familiar JavaScript Syntax